3 black Airbnb guests questioned by police plan lawsuit

 The Rialto police received notice of the pending legal action on Monday.
 The department argues that the officers' response was polite and appropriate.

-"Too many have suffered and died because of 'misunderstandings,' " Donisha Prendergast, one of the Airbnb renters and the granddaughter of Bob Marley, told NBC News.
+"Too many have suffered and died because of 'misunderstandings,'" Donisha Prendergast, one of the Airbnb renters — who happens to be a granddaughter of music legend Bob Marley — told NBC News.
 Her posts on social media have now gone viral.

 Kells Fyffe-Marshall, another one of the renters, wrote in an Instagram post that she, Prendergast and the third black renter, Komi-Oluwa Olafimihan, were surrounded by seven police cars and told to put up their hands.
 Police told them that a helicopter was tracking them and an officer accused them of lying about Airbnb, she said.